Webinar tips and tricks

 Podcasts are like talk radio on demand.
 Built for mobile listening, podcasts are audio files that can be accessed online.
-Unlike their radio counterparts, once they are published, podcasts can be accessed any time.
+Unlike their radio counterparts, once they are published, podcasts can be accessed at any time.
 Podcasts are not interactive mediums, although they can include listener questions or voice messages.
-However, the action is not broadcasted in real time.
+However, the action is not broadcasted in real-time.

 Let's check out a few ideas from our favorite tech and marketing podcasts.
 Podcasts are gaining in popularity as nearly 32% of Americans listen to podcasts at least once a month.
 Here is some inspiration for how to incorporate classic podcast techniques into a webinar format.

 It’s no surprise that the writing experts at Copyblogger host an interesting and helpful podcast.
 This episode is a quick dive into writing epic blog posts.
-As part of a three part series we liked how it was relatively short, coming in just under the 25 minute mark.
+As part of a three-part series we liked how it was relatively short, coming in just under the 25-minute mark.
 This made the subject matter feel super relevant.
 We didn’t have to set aside a large chunk of time to learn something new.
-And even though it was the third part in a series, it was structured in a way that didn’t make us feel like we had to listen to the other first two episodes to understand it.
+And even though it was the third part of a series, it was structured in a way that didn’t make us feel like we had to listen to the other first two episodes to understand it.
 It stood on its own as a strong piece of content.

 Include any tools or resources that could add additional assistance for your audience in your presentation.
 And if the webinar seems like it will be a little long, try breaking your webinar into chunks.
 You can even create a weekly series, which will keep your audience coming back for more.

 In this episode of Marketing Over Coffee, Lola CEO Mike Volpe chats about his experience launching a startup.
 This episode really felt like we were listening to a conversation.
-Interviews are good for creating unique content, and at building authority for your brand.
+Interviews are good for creating unique content and build authority for your brand.
 This is especially the case if you’re interviewing an expert who is respected in their field.

 As far as format goes, interviews are pretty straightforward.
 You’ll be inviting a guest onto your webinar, and asking them a series of questions about their topic of expertise.
 The best interviews feel like conversations, so don’t hesitate to build a rapport with your guest.